RGBHamSandwich/COSC112FinalProject/out/production/COSC112FinalProject/README.txt

+Welcome to README.txt.txt

-This is the final project of Hena E, Kiara F, and Beck M.
+This is the final project of Hena E, Kiara F, and Beck M!
 We're proud to present Amherst Tower Defense, a creative game based off of the popular
     "tower defense" game format, most notably including Bloons Tower Defense.